NeuralSight/NeuralSight_AI/README.md

 This repository contains the training code for our project entitled "NeuralSight Imaging AI".

-You can find the project documentation [Here](https://neuralsight.github.io/NeuralSight_Docs/)
+You can find the project documentation online [Here](https://neuralsight.github.io/NeuralSight_Docs/) and it's github repository [Here](https://github.com/NeuralSight/NeuralSight_Docs)

 ## Abstract